ShahriarDhruvo/React-Multiple-Theme-Swicher/README.md

 # React-Multiple-Theme-Swicher
 This is a theme switcher template for react, built using react, sass, bootstrap

-# To add your cutom theme to your collection follow these steps: <br />
+# To add your cutom theme to the collection follow these steps:
 1.Go to the "ThemeSwitcher.jsx" file and copy paste a div with id="theme-xxx"
 <br />